ess/cartography/src/getting_started/up_front_design.md

 I prefer something that's a bit between the two.

-For most every API client that I've written, I've gone with a design that looks a lot like the Data Mapper pattern overlaid on top of a Repsitory.
-I'm not incredibly familiar with libraries that work this way outside of the Ruby community, but from that community, the best examples are probably [Ruby Object Mapper](http://rom-rb.org/) and [Hanami Model](https://github.com/hanami/model).
+For nearly every API client that I've written, I've gone with a design that looks a lot like the Data Mapper pattern overlaid on top of a Repository.
+I'm not incredibly familiar with libraries that work this way outside of the Ruby community.
+From that community, though, the best examples are probably [Ruby Object Mapper](http://rom-rb.org/) and [Hanami Model](https://github.com/hanami/model).

 What we're going to do is to break this API client project into two main phases: